canonical/kafka-operator/docs/explanation/e-security.md

 * developers to sign the [Canonical Contributor License Agreement (CLA)](https://ubuntu.com/legal/contributors)

 ## Encryption
-The Charmed Kafka operator can be used to deploy a secure Kafka cluster that provides encryption-in-transit capabilities out of the box
+The Charmed Apache Kafka operator can be used to deploy a secure Kafka cluster that provides encryption-in-transit capabilities out of the box
 for:

 * Interbroker communications